A beautifully written intriguing and poetic story that highlights the importance of being kind and helping others.

-One snowy night, Peter is fast asleep in his cozy house when he hears knocking at his door.
-During the storm he has three visitors, but when he wakes the next morning, they are all gone.
+One freezing, snowy night Peter is fast asleep in his cosy house when he hears knocking at his door.
+Who could it be?
+During the storm he has three visitors but when he wakes the next morning they are all gone.
 Was it just a dream?
 A clever tale of trust with a twist!
-With charming watercolor illustrations throughout, the story has a serious side but shows a lighter humorous side as well.
+With charming pencil and watercolour illustrations throughout, the story will have a serious side, but will also show a lighter humorous side as well.
+It will be sure to capture the attention of the child being read to and also the person reading it.

 Reinhard Michl was born in Lower Bavaria, Germany, in 1948.
-He trained to be a typesetter, but then studied graphic design and art in Munich.
-He has worked continuously as a freelance draughtsman, painter and illustrator.
-Since the mid 1970s, Michl has collaborated with many famous authors on more than 100 books, including about 40 picture books.
+He trained to be a typesetter, but then studied graphic design at the Fachhochschule and art at the Akademie der Bildenden Künste in Munich.
+He has worked continuously as a freelance draughtsman, painter and illustrator, and since the mid 1970s, Michl has collaborated with many famous authors on more than 100 books, including about 40 picture books.

 - Release Date: